johntron/dotfiles/README.md

 ## Install

-First, setup your startup files so they know where to find modules in this repo:
+First, setup your startup files so they know where to find modules in this repo.
+There are examples in [startup-files/](startup-files/), but here's the manual steps:

 1. In the login startup file (e.g. .zprofile), create an environment variable referencing this directory (git repo root): `export DOTFILES=$HOME/Development/dotfiles`
 2. Ensure $DOTFILES will exist in interactive shells.
 This may require adding something like `source .zprofile` to a file like .zshrc. (see "OKWTF..." section below).